Is the GMAT Official Guide Enough?

 To use an official GMAT practice test to determine whether you’re close to your goal, you can do the following.

 Prepare some by learning about the GMAT and answering some GMAT practice questions of each type.
 Then, take an official practice test under conditions similar to those under which you’ll take the actual GMAT.
-In other words, take all four sections, and make the test experience as similar as possible to that of the actual GMAT.
-For instance, take only the specified breaks ,and don’t do anything that you wouldn’t be able to do during the actual test.
+In other words, take all 4 sections, and make the test experience as “GMAT-like” as possible.
+So, take only the specified break, and don’t do anything that you couldn’t do during the actual test.

 If you take the practice test under realistic conditions, your score should pretty accurately reflect how you’d score on the real GMAT.
 So, if your score on the practice test is close to your GMAT score goal, say within 30 points of it, then you’re close to ready to achieve your score goal